saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - JS doesn't have Built-in support for classes.
 We mimic classes using constructor functions.
 These constructor functions creates objects through the use of new keyword.

-- constructor functions: creates an object/instance.
+- Constructor functions: creates an object/instance.
 Their first letter should be capitalized.
 They are used along with new to bind the this to the returned object.

-- if a constructor function uses another constructor function (since they share common properties), then it should set the context of this when calling the other constructor function.
+- If a constructor function uses another constructor function (since they share common properties), then it should set the context of this when calling the other constructor function.

 ### new keyword does four things
-- it creates an empty object.
+- It creates an empty object.
-- it sets the keyword this to be that empty object.
+- It sets the keyword this to be that empty object.
-- it adds "return this" to the end of the function which follows it.
+- It adds "return this" to the end of the function which follows it.
-- it adds a property __proto__ to the empty object, which links the prototype property on constructor function to empty object.
+- It adds a property __proto__ to the empty object, which links the prototype property on constructor function to empty object.

-### prototypes
+### Prototypes
-- every constructor function has a property named prototype, which is an object.
+- Every constructor function has a property named prototype, which is an object.

-- the prototype object has a property named constructor, which points back to constructor function.
+- The prototype object has a property named constructor, which points back to constructor function.

-- anytime an object is created using new keyword, a property named __proto__ gets created linking the object and prototype property of constructor function.
+- Anytime an object is created using new keyword, a property named __proto__ gets created linking the object and prototype property of constructor function.

-- the constructor function creates properties and objects on the prototype object, which are accessed by the object created by the constructor function, using __proto__ property.
+- The constructor function creates properties and objects on the prototype object, which are accessed by the object created by the constructor function, using __proto__ property.

-- prototype object(it's properties and methods) is shared among all objects created by that constructor function.
+- Prototype object(it's properties and methods) is shared among all objects created by that constructor function.

-- prototype is a good place to define property/methods which should be shared by the objects created by that constructor function.
+- Prototype is a good place to define property/methods which should be shared by the objects created by that constructor function.
 This way, the code is not replicated in all the objects created by that constructor function, rather it is kept at one place(function1.prototype)

 ### To add a custom method to Array